gammasoft71/xtd/docs/type_design_guidelines.md

 Delegates, exceptions, attributes, arrays, and collections are all special cases of reference types intended for specific uses, and guidelines for their design and usage are discussed elsewhere in this book.

-√ DO ensure that each type is a well-defined set of related members, not just a random collection of unrelated functionality.
+**✔️ DO** ensure that each type is a well-defined set of related members, not just a random collection of unrelated functionality.

 # In This Section